1. How do I connect to the terminals?

 special in any reference to the "Golden Dome", especially in November

 (Notre Dame football, sorry).
-But in this case the
+But in this case the golden dome is the one on

-golden dome is the one on the OWIII.
-I am not familiar with the story behind
+the OWIII.
+I am not familiar with the story behind the gold coating and I

-the gold coating and I assume that it is primarily for cosmetic reasons, but it
+assume that it is primarily for cosmetic reasons, but it does change the

-little lower than the OWII, coming in at 89 dB/W/M.
+the OWII, coming in at 89 dB/W/M. The literature calls this one the "high

-not sure if it is only cosmetic.
-Finally, the fourth tweeter in the line is the
+the fourth tweeter in the line is the OWI-fs.
+Unlike the other three tweeters,

-gap (did I leave that out?), this tweeter is the same
+which do not have ferrofluid in the gap (did I leave that out?), this tweeter

 The choice of